 Whether you are going to the vet or taking a road trip, you likely spend some time driving with your dog or cat in the car.
 But car accidents are unpredictable, so what happens to your pet if they are in the car with you during an accident?

 Car accidents can happen to anyone, even the best drivers.
 This means everyone needs to be protected in an accident, even your four-legged passengers.
 Animals could be badly hurt in a serious accident, but who would be responsible for their vet bills?
-Depending on your insurance company and your policy, your auto insurance might be able to help cover some of those bills.
+Depending on your your car insurance policy and carrier, your auto insurance might be able to help cover some of those bills.

 Keeping your pet crated or harnessed in your car is an excellent way to keep them safe in a car crash